TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

 <a name="introduction"></a>
 ## A Recap and Introduction to AngularJS Services
-In the previous post, we got out Angular application up and running in a very minimal way.
-A minimal as it was, the framework put into place allows us to build on top of it to begin integrating data from the backend *Retail* application previously created.
+In the previous post, we got our Angular application up and running in a very minimal way.
+As minimal as it was, the framework put into place allows us to build on top of it to begin integrating data from the backend *Retail* application previously created.
 This post covers the basics on AngularJS services - injectable Angular modules that can be shared across your application to perform common functions.

 By the end of this post we will define multiple services that contact the Retail API and display the results of the query onto our main page.